radiowayv/spectrum_sharing/README.md

 3. Run the cells in the notebook to execute the code and see the results.

 ## Notebook Descriptions
-- `Draft_DSS_Algorithm`: working copy of the code for a closed-loop Dynamic Spectrum Sharing algorithm
+- `DSS_Algorithm`: experimental algorithms for a closed-loop Dynamic Spectrum Sharing system
+- `antenna_pattern`: generates antenna patterns based on ITU-R F.1336.5
 - More notebooks to come

 ## Contributors